Notes on dictionaries and textbooks I've used.

 For example, Japanese verbs and i-adjectives are either accented or unaccented.
-If accented, the accent is in a particular place which can be determined in the conjugation pattern is known.
+If accented, the location is determined by the conjugation pattern.

 Nouns are harder, and there are minimally contrastive pairs where the presence or position of the accent distinguishes the word.
 But most nouns are accented on either the antepenultimate position or not at all.
 Furthermore, there is some evidence that the antepenultimate position is the default, based on the accent of borrowed words.

 I was also interested in determining how to divide the words in a sentence into accent phrases.
 Each phrase can have at most one accent, so in general every accented word will get its own phrase.
 Some words, such as the copula desu, will lose their accent when following an accented word.
 Some suffixes induce an accent in the word that precedes them.

 I've also acquired a few dictionaries written for native Japanese speakers.
 I was guided by a webpage called Kokugo Dictionaries written by Tom Gully.